Non Surgical Spinal Decompression

 Spinal Decompression, not to be confused with simple traction, gradually lengthens and decompresses the spinal discs, creating negative pressures within the centre of the discs.
 This reversal of pressure creates an intradiscal vacuum that helps to reposition bulging discs and pull extruded disc material back into the disc, taking pressure off pinched nerves resulting in pain relief.
 Spinal experts believe that nutrients, oxygen, and fluids are also pulled into the disc to create a revitalized environment conducive to healing.

 At the start of each treatment, you will be fitted with a harness designed to achieve optimal decompression of the low back or neck.
 During a treatment of non-surgical spinal decompression you will notice a gentle lengthening of your spine as your discs are gradually decompressed and relieved of pressure.
 The treatment process is safe and effective.
 While some patients with extensively injured discs have reported mild discomfort during the first few treatment sessions, their discomfort subsides upon subsequent visits.
 A patient safety switch provides an extra safety feature, allowing you to stop at any point should you feel discomfort.
+In very rare occasions, a muscle spasm can occur, this is temporary response to the treatment, typically not lasting more than a few hours.
 Each treatment session lasts approximately 30 minutes.
 Individual patient results may vary.